aleemlatif/pokemon-gallery-angular4/README.md

 Install Node.js and npm (https://nodejs.org/en/download/) if they are not already on your machine.

-Then install the Angular CLI globally.
+Then install the Angular 4 node module dependencies for this project.

-`npm install -g @angular/cli`
+`npm install`

 ## Development server